zerynth/partner-blueprint/README.md

 This repository contains blueprints for developing Zerynth Partner Libraries.
 A partner library is hosted on Github in the partner account and the partner is responsible for its maintenance.
-To create a new partner library please fork this repo and follow the instructions.
+To create a new partner library please fork this repo, choosing a custom name for it (e.g., zerynth-partnername-libname), and follow the instructions.

 Modify package.json